World Tavern Poker

-World Tavern Poker (formerly World Tavern Poker Tour) is the largest free-to-play bar poker league in the United States.
-As of March 2019, nearly 400 taverns, bars, and restaurants across the United States host the popular weekly or twice-weekly tournament-format games.
+World Tavern Poker (formerly World Tavern Poker Tour) is a bar poker league in the United States.
+As of March 2019, nearly 400 taverns, bars, and restaurants host tournament-format games across the United States.

-The manner of play is similar to a darts or pool league.
-All World Tavern Poker events are No-Limit Texas Hold `em tournaments.
-Each tournament is free to play (one tournament game; "tournament" refers to certain rules of play, particularly the continual raising of the blinds) and begins with as few as two players up to hundreds of participants.
-The winner is the last player left with chips.

-World Tavern Poker awards over $100,000 every year in cash and prizes, including 40 seats annually to the World Series of Poker.

 League structure

-All World Tavern Poker host establishments offer a weekly poker tournament or tournaments over the course of two 26-week seasons year-round: Season 1 (February to August), and Season 2 (August to February).
-Host venues are grouped by state; larger states are divided into regions.
+All World Tavern Poker is a host establishment that offers a weekly poker tournament or tournaments throughout two 26-week seasons year-round.
+The year-round seasons are from February to August (Season 1), and August to February (Season 2).
+Host venues are grouped by state, and larger states are divided into regions.
 Currently, the league has over 200,000 registered members in the United States.

 Seasonal structure

 Each regular season consists of 26 weeks worth of tournament games, with a mid-season TOC Championship week (Week 13) and 2 weeks of championship events (known as the Tavern Championship and Tavern TOC) at the end of the season.
-A venue may play one night a week (2 games) or as many as four nights, with each night serving as its own seasonal Tavern Ranking.
+A venue may play one night a week (2 games) or as many as four nights, each serving as its own seasonal Tavern Ranking.

 During Tavern Championship Week (Week 25), the winner earns the title of Tavern Champion and a seat to the World Tavern Poker National Championship Finals.
 Venues also hold a Tavern Tournament of Champions event during Week 26.
 This TOC tournament includes the first, second, and third-place finishers from any tournament at that particular venue during the regular season.
-Taverns can sign up at any point in the season and still qualify players for regional and national championship events.
+Taverns can sign up in the season and qualify players for regional and national championship events.